erichs/chef-classified-attrs/README.md

 Why do this?
 ------------

-Perhaps you'd like to store your sensitive configuration data somewhere other than on the Chef server (via an encrypted data bag, Chef Vault, etc.) Maybe you have sensitive data pre-baked into your image.
-Perhaps you would like to query a key-value store, or perform your own sensitive Ohai-like automated attribute gathering.
+Perhaps you'd like to store your sensitive configuration data somewhere other than on the Chef server (via an encrypted data bag, Chef Vault, etc.)

+*Maybe:*
+* You have sensitive data pre-baked into your image...
+* You would like to query a key-value store...
+* You need to perform your own sensitive Ohai-like automated attribute gathering...
+* You've arranged to have sensitive data backed by S3 available to your instance...

 This library assists by providing a general mechanism to load your sensitive data.

 Usage
 -----